iawia002/lux/README.md

  741.70 KiB / 2.63 MiB [=========>--------------------------]  27.49% 1.98 MiB/s
 ```

-You can also use the `-i` option to view video information, skip download.
+The `-i` option displays video information without downloading.

-> Note: if you have special characters in your URL, we recommend putting URL in quotation marks. (thanks @tonyxyl for pointing this out)
+> Note: wrap the URL in quotation marks if it contains special characters. (thanks @tonyxyl for pointing this out)
 >
 > `$ annie 'https://...'`

-Annie does not support selecting specific video format to download, Annie will download the highest quality video that can be obtained.
+Annie does not support selecting specific video format to download.
+Annie will download the highest quality video available.

 ### Download anything else

-If you already got the URL of the exact resource you want, you can download it directly:
+If Annie is provided the URL of a specific resource, it will be downloaded directly:

 ```console
 $ annie https://img9.bcyimg.com/drawer/15294/post/1799t/1f5a87801a0711e898b12b640777720f.jpg